CultureAsData-UIUC/is310-fall-2024/_materials/interpreting_communicating_humanities_data/02-eda-data-viz.md

     </a>
 </figure>

-*The Grammar of Graphics* is both a concept and book published in 1999 by Leland Wilkinson, a statistician and computer scientist Wilkinson developed this idea from his experience in developing SYSTAT, a statistical software package he founded in 1983, where he saw the need for a more structured and flexible framework for data visualization.
+*The Grammar of Graphics* is both a concept and book published in 1999 by Leland Wilkinson, a statistician and computer scientist.
+Wilkinson developed this idea from his experience in developing SYSTAT, a statistical software package he founded in 1983, where he saw the need for a more structured and flexible framework for data visualization.

 Wilkinson’s grammar aimed to define a set of rules or components that could describe any kind of statistical graphic, from simple bar charts to complex scatter plots and heatmaps.
 By breaking down graphics into fundamental elements (like data, geometries, and scales), his grammar provides a way to think of visualizations as composable and modular—allowing users to understand and generate diverse charts based on clear principles.
 Wilkinson’s ideas have influenced many modern visualization tools and libraries like `ggplot2` in R, as well as Altair.